SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 # 90
 >>316
 Hey it's the BO of /robowaifu/!
-[spoiler] BUT DAD!
+%% BUT DAD!
 I'M 21!
 I SHOULD BE ABLE TO DRINK ON MY OWN!
-IT'S NOT GONNA KILL ME IF I JUST DRINK EVERY NOW AND THEN! [/spoiler]
+IT'S NOT GONNA KILL ME IF I JUST DRINK EVERY NOW AND THEN! %%

 # 91
 >>295